Günther von Reibnitz: First marriage

-On 12 Jul 1921, Reibnitz married firstly Margherita von Seherr-Thoss (1893–1962), the widow of Friedrich Ernst Graf von Seherr-Thoss (1881–1918), and a daughter of Gustav Schoen by his marriage to Elisabeth Wentzel.
-Thereafter, he took over the management of her estate of Długomiłowice in Upper Silesia.
+On 12 Jul 1921, Reibnitz married firstly Margherita Gräfin von Seherr-Thoss (1894–1962), the widow of Friedrich Ernst Graf von Seherr-Thoss (1881–1918), and a daughter of Gustav Schön by his marriage to Elisabeth Wentzel.
+Thereafter, he took over the management of the estate of Langlieben in Upper Silesia, which she inherited from her mother.
 Their daughter Margarita was born there on 18 January 1924.
 After separating from his wife, Reibnitz established a farm at Hahnenvorwerk, near Silverberg in Silesia, breeding animals for the fur trade.
 In 1933, this activity ended when he was appointed to the honorary position of Regional Director of Hunting for Silesia.
 On 1 December 1930 Reibnitz joined the Nazi Party, becoming member number 412855.
 On 15 April 1933 he then became a member of the Cavalry SS, with the SS number 66010.

 Reibnitz and his first wife were divorced at Breslau on 15 April 1931.
 On 15 July 1937, his mother died at Groß-Grauden, Silesia, now Grudynia Wielka in Poland.
+His only daughter out of this marriage Margarita Maria Elisabeth Agathe Alice Freiin von Reibnitz (1924–2012) married Charles Jacques Francisco (b.
+1925), with whom she owned a small farm on the outskirts of Industry, Illinois where they raised breeder cows and various other animals.
+They had two sons, Charles Francisco and Christopher Francisco, both born and raised in the United States.